MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-4412-scenario-include.md

-Get an overview of your fixed asset, including book value, depreciation, and acquisitions for a given time period.
+Get an overview of your fixed assets for a given period of time, including:

+- Book values
+- Depreciation
+- Acquisitions